edibotopic/edibotopic-website/content/wiki/spatial-programming.md

 # Spatial Programming

-An approach to writing programs in which rules written in the programming language resemble the programmatic output they will generate.
+Writing computers programs in which rules written in a _spatial programming language_ resemble the programmatic output that they will generate.